 Financial elder abuse is an enormous problem in the United States.
 It’s only going to get worse as the population of the country ages on a collective level.
 There will be more elderly people who others will attempt to scam.
 As a result, more people will lose money unnecessarily.
-The elder abuse lawyers at Gomez Trial Attorneys are working constantly to bring awareness to the public with regards to elder financial abuse.
+The elder abuse lawyers at The Gomez Law Firm are working constantly to bring awareness to the public with regards to elder financial abuse.
 One of the ways we can help is to share as much information as possible.
 Thanks to an article that appeared online recently, we are going to provide our visitors with some elder fraud alerts.
 Loved ones should watch for these signs of elder fraud.

 Forbes Magazine published the article.
 Those interested in reading it can find a link here.
 The author uses information provided by the National Alliance for Caregiving.
 This information explains the nature of care provided for older people in the United States.
 These data include:

 These statistics are provided because caregivers are seen as the first people outside of the targets of scams that would notice that something is amiss.
 As such, loved ones need to help caregivers understand and recognize common scams and signs of elder fraud.